quickwit-oss/quickwit/docs/introduction.md

 Quickwit is designed to search straight from object storage allowing true decoupled compute and storage.
 Here is a non-exhaustive list of Quickwit’s key features:

 - **Scalable distributed search:** Host an arbitrary number of indexes on Amazon S3 and answer search queries in less than a second with a small pool of stateless search instances.
 - **Stream indexing:** Ingest TBs of data from your favorite distributed event streaming service, and index with exactly-once semantics with Kafka & Kinesis.
-In Quickwit 0.4, we also introduced distributed indexing in Kafka, allowing multiple nodes to participate in data ingest.
+Quickwit 0.4 also introduced distributed indexing in Kafka, allowing multiple nodes to participate in data ingest.
 - **Fault-tolerant architecture that won't lose data:** Quickwit achieves **exactly-once** processing for indexing and safely stores your data on highly reliable object storage services such as Amazon S3.
 - **Cloud-native, easy to operate:** Thanks to true decoupled compute and storage, search instances are stateless, add or remove search nodes within seconds.
 - **Sub-second full-text search on cloud / distributed storage:** Quickwit Search re-designed indexing and index data structure to open it in less than 60ms on Amazon S3**.**